 What type of climate does Malaga have?

 The climate is typical Mediterranean: Malaga has dry and warm summers and short, temperate winters.
 On the coastline, sometimes it seems like winter never comes.
 The Mediterranean Sea regulates the temperature all year round so the average yearly temperature lies between 17 and 23 degrees Celsius.
 Further inland, the climate is slightly more continental, resulting in colder but dry winters and warmer summers.
-The warmest month of the year in Malaga is July and the coldest month is January.
+The warmest months of the year in Malaga is July-August and the coldest month is January.
 There is a smooth transition between seasons.

 The sun shines roughly 300 days a year in Malaga and brightens the lives of everyone who lives here.
 Malaga is truly beautiful.
 When you visit her, you will want to move here.